edbrito/100-days-of-code/log.md

 **Today's Progress**: Finished the Node.js and Express part of the Backend Certification!
 Next up is Git.
 Clarification: I already work with Git and with all the stuff from the Frontend Certification used until now but I want to improve those skills.

 **Thoughts:** After working two years with Java, JAX-RS and Tomcat, working with something like Node and Express is like a breeze of fresh air.
 Wish I can use it for work in the future.

+### Day 11: 2018/05/06

+**Today's Progress**: Restarted the frontend certification on fcc.
+I decided to submit the portfolio page; it was just a matter of content.
+The javascript part is mostly boring and nothing new.
+I have to endure it to get to the fun parts.

+**Thoughts:** I think tomorrow I can finish the javascript part with the basics and then I should work a little on the backend certification part with Git.
+Also probably nothing new but if I'm going to learn everything from scratch and solidify my knowledge then I should do it with everything.